There is a simple mathematical fact in trading, which, although well-known, most traders immensely underestimate.

 4- Most Traders F*ck Their Expectancy Up When Things Get Tough

-Here’s one more mistake I see very often is that when things are not going well and traders encounter the inevitable losing streak:
+Another common mistake I see very often among traders tends to occur when they encounter the inevitable losing streak:

 they tend to give more room to their trades in order to try to avoid getting whipsawed, by using wider stop losses.